This is our Journey, so far...

 Supporting our Amazing Organic Farmers to do what they do best

 We have steadily built a network of farmers who are working with us to make change.
-We will continue supporting our growing network of farmers.
-One way we have done this is by utilizing the ‘ugly’ or ‘wonky’ fruit and veggies that is denied by supermarkets based on cosmetic and superficial standards.
+We will continue supporting our growing network of farmers, and new organic farmers through our partner, Carbon8.
+One way we have done this is by utilising the ‘ugly’ or ‘wonky’ fruit and veggies that is denied by supermarkets based on cosmetic and superficial standards.
 We want to eliminate the stigma around ugly veg, and by doing this we have created an alternate revenue stream for our farmer partners, whilst decreasing unnecessary food waste.
-We will continue challenging our chef’s to make new and creative recipes from faultless produce organic farmer’s struggle to sell.
+We can’t do this without your help and support.

 Developing wholesome, nutritious, and great tasting organic products

-Our Chef’s work hard to provide the best tasting products possible, without any added artificial colours, artificial flavours, preservatives or thickeners.
+Our Chef’s work hard to provide the best tasting products possible, without any added artificial colours, artificial flavours, or preservatives.
 We will continue working creatively to bring you the best products, with the best Australian Organic ingredients.

 We are committed to healthy people, healthy soil, happy organic farmers and a healthy planet.
 We will do what it takes to create a growing range of wholesome, healthy, sustainable and organic food and make it available to time-poor, hardworking Australian families.